wp-plugins/asset-store-publisher-contact-form/readme.txt

 == Screenshots ==

 == Changelog ==
+v1.3.1
+Unity changed the field names back so I am undoing the changes from version 1.2

 v1.3
 Return address now set to user's address, not your own as defaulted by Wordpress Now sends mail as HTML, not plain text